Nhyiraba/SPOandOneDriveSiteAdminReportGenerator/README.md

     .\GetSPOandOneDriveSiteAdminReport.ps1 -GlobalSPOAdminAddress techjollof@constoso.com -SiteAdminReportType OneDriveOnly
  ```

+#### Result location
-The report will be generated in the same folder where the script is location
+> The report will be generated in the same folder where the script is location

 <b><br>

-<p style="color:yellow;"> Additional steps if the export file is empty but the powershell shows results  </p>
+<h3 style="color:yellow;"> Additional steps if the export file is empty but the powershell shows results  </h3>

-The export csv is tested if its empty and no header data, the Excel module is installed in the current user scope and
+>The exported csv is tested if its empty
+If the file is empty then Excel module is installed in the current user scope or context and results is exported as direct excel xlsx file.
-export to xlsx file is exported.

 This section of the code will only run if the exported csv us empty

 ```powershell